rsarfati/SelfTargetingReplication/README.md

 # Replication of "Self Targeting: Evidence from a Field Experiment in Indonesia"

-This repository contains Julia code for replicating all main figures and tables of  "[Self-Targeting: Evidence from a Field Experiment in Indonesia](https://www.journals.uchicago.edu/doi/10.1086/685299)," by Vivi Alatas, Ririn Purnamasari, and Matthew Wai-Poi, Abhijit Banerjee and Benjamin A. Olken, and Rema Hanna.
+This repository contains Julia code for replicating all main figures and tables of  "[Self-Targeting: Evidence from a Field Experiment in Indonesia](https://www.journals.uchicago.edu/doi/10.1086/685299)," by Vivi Alatas, Ririn Purnamasari, Matthew Wai-Poi, Abhijit Banerjee, Benjamin A. Olken, and Rema Hanna.
 This code takes as input data these authors have graciously made public through [Harvard Dataverse](https://doi.org/10.7910/DVN/6ZUIUC).

 ## Usage